JPTS2/SAD2XS/tests/conversion/elements/README.md

-This file also has a solenoid `DISFRIN` (fringe kick) limitation test — `test_sol_disfrin_off_diverges_from_xsuite_in_tracking` — which is not a failing test: it asserts that SAD and Xsuite genuinely diverge when `DISFRIN=1` is not set, since SAD2XS does not model the SAD solenoid fringe kick (see `docs/sad-behaviour.md` for what the fringe kick is).
-This documents an accepted, permanent limitation (see `docs/design-decisions.md` for the converter decision), not an open bug — it is deliberately not in `known_issues.py`.
+This file also has a solenoid `DISFRIN` (fringe kick) limitation test — `test_sol_disfrin_off_diverges_from_xsuite_in_tracking` — which is not a failing test: it asserts the genuine, accepted divergence from not modelling SAD's solenoid fringe kick (see `docs/sad-behaviour.md` for what it is, `docs/design-decisions.md` for the converter decision).
+Deliberately not in `known_issues.py`.

 ### `test_corrector.py` note